 5.3 Stormwater Management.

 Stormwater management shall be integrated into the site, building, and landscape design.
 Stormwater management strategies shall be coordinated and applied in a comprehensive manner across the entire Property.
+Stormwater management facilities constructed in the Wilson Preserve shall only be constructed, as needed, to manage stormwater runoff from agreed upon recreational facility impervious area and trails.

 Stormwater treatment facilities shall be designed according to the North Carolina Department of Environment and Natural Resources (NCDENR) Stormwater Best Management Practices Manual and the Town of Chapel Hill Design Manual standards, as amended.